Chezo/Capacitor-KeycloakJs-InAppBrowser-Authentication/README.md

 ## Why Does This Exist?

-I searched high and low for a simple solution to integrate Keycloak authentication into my Capacitor app, but guess what?
+I searched high and low for a simple project that integrates Keycloak authentication with Capacitor and InAppBrowser to bootstrap my project idea, but guess what?
 I couldn't find exactly what I needed.
 So, I rolled up my sleeves and built it myself! 😎

 ## What Is This?